 We will also visit the Museum of Crystal, lacquer miniatures and embroidery.
-It possesses an amazing collection of traditional Russian handicrafts and folk art, lacquer miniature papier-mâché boxes, embroidery, rock crystal and glass pieces.
+This museum possesses an amazing collection of traditional Russian handicrafts and folk art, lacquer miniature papier-mâché boxes, embroidery, rock crystal and glass pieces.

-Excursion to Bogolyubovo, the residence of Prince Andrei Bogolyubsky built between 1158 and 1165 at the mouth of the Nerl River.
+Bogolyubovo is the residence of Prince Andrei Bogolyubsky built between 1158 and 1165 at the mouth of the Nerl River.
 Andrei spent 17 years of his reign here until his murder in 1174.
-Russian Orthodox Christians believe that Bogolyubovo was founded on the spot where Andrei Bogolyubsky saw a vision of the Virgin Mary who appeared to him in a dream-like vision holding a scroll in Her right hand, and commanded him to build a church and monastery on the place of the vision.
-On this spot the Church of the Intercession of Neri was constructed.
-Today the church is on the list of UNESCO World Heritage Sites.
+Russian Orthodox Christians believe that Bogolyubovo was founded on the spot where Prince Andrei saw a vision of the Virgin Mary who appeared to him in a dream-like vision holding a scroll in her right hand, and commanded him to build a church and monastery on the place of the vision.
+On this spot, the Church of the Intercession of Neri was constructed.
+Today, the church is on the list of UNESCO World Heritage Sites.